grame-cncm/faustcourse/session2/Lesson7.md

-## Lesson 7 : function declaration
+## Lesson 7 : User Defined Function

 In this lesson we are going into more details regarding function definitions.